Framework Diagram v3

 The full pipeline runs for the first time.
 Layer 1 creates the identity.
 Layer 2 loops and seals it.
 Layer 3 hardens it.
 This likely happened in childhood, before you had the capacity to notice.

-The Being-thought is the conclusion of the first inference from event to identity (Move 3).
-Conclusions cannot precede premises.
-Seeing the thought arrive late is seeing the inference complete.
+The Being-thought is the conclusion of the first inference from event to identity (Move 3) — and it refers to no fact that existed before the event.
+Seeing the thought arrive late is the prompt; seeing that it discloses nothing pre-existing is the recognition.

 Execution Mode